search

 Depreciation Fee = ( Net Cap Cost – Residual ) ÷ Term

-Remember, Net Cap Cost is the Gross Cap Cost (selling price you negotiate with the dealer) plus any add-on fees and taxes, and any prior loan balances, minus any Cap Cost Reductions (down payment, trade-in, or rebates).
-A good lease deal is when you have the lowest possible Net Cap Cost with the highest possible Residual.
+Remember, Net Cap Cost is Gross Cap Cost (selling price you negotiate with the dealer) plus any add-on dealer fees and taxes that will not be paid up-front in cash, plus any prior loan balances, minus any Cap Cost Reductions (down payment, trade-in, or rebates).
+Net Cap Cost does not include any lease charges that you will pay in cash at the time of your lease signing.

 Finance Fee